yandexdataschool/Practical_DL/README.md

 Lecture and seminar materials for each week is in ./week* folders

 # Announcements
+* 20.09 - HW0 deadline was shifted 1 wek into the future.
+Rejoice!
+* 20.09 - by default we meet on Friday at 18-00, room number TBA. __if you cannot make it, please send us and e-mail (course mail) or PM me in slack ASAP - we have a second parallel available and a few other options.
+* 20.09 - grading info added
 * 15.09 - Doodle on when do we meet - [link](http://doodle.com/poll/cygymdnkf7q5vqmm)
 * 15.09 - Please get the frameworks installed by the next class - [issue](https://github.com/yandexdataschool/HSE_deeplearning/issues/1)
 * 15.09 - added project rules and examples (see "course stuff" below)